 Spinach and Feta Grilled Cheese

+This spin on grilled cheese came easily to me.
 Because I add spinach to everything.
 I keep frozen spinach on hand so I can toss a handful into whatever I’m cooking and spinach felt like such a natural addition to my usual grilled cheese.
 I also added a little feta cheese for a tangy punch, a few spicy flakes of red pepper, and toasted it up on some good bread.
 The result was something truly spectacular.
 This Spinach Feta Grilled Cheese only takes a few minutes more than regular grilled cheese, and it’s SO worth the extra effort.
-No joke, you’ll pay about $8 for something like this at your local cafe, but not at home!
+No joke, you’ll pay about $10+ for something like this at your local cafe, but not at home!

-I originally used ciabatta bread for this recipe, but it wasn’t available this time around so I chose a nice sourdough bread instead.
+1. Skip the white bread.
+I originally used ciabatta bread for this recipe, but it wasn’t available, so I chose a sourdough instead.
 Homemade focaccia would also be nice.
-Because the ingredients in this recipe are a little more hearty than your everyday grilled cheese sandwich, I would suggest using any sturdy bread that can hold up to the filling ingredients.
+Because the ingredients in this recipe are a little more hearty than your everyday grilled cheese, I would suggest using a sturdy bread that can hold up the filling.
 Skip the soft white bread for this one. ;)

 Share this recipe